ScarpMarc/Progetto-AMSC-NBody/README.md

 Left and right arrows to strafe left and right; up and down arrows to zoom; ESC to close the graphics window.
 This will halt the entire programme.

 # How to build
 Skip sections 1 and 2 if you _do not_ want graphics.
-Alternatively, it is possible to inhibit graphics by specifying the flag `-DNO_GRAPHICS=TRUE`.
+Alternatively, it is possible to inhibit graphics by specifying the CMake flag `-DNO_GRAPHICS=TRUE`.

 **WARNING**: if you have installed the [mk-modules](https://github.com/elauksap/mk) and want to use the graphics, you **MUST** unload `gcc-glibc` as this interferes with the CMake routines that find OpenGL.
 In general, you should always refer to the latest version of CMake.
 1. Go to `glew/auto` and `make`; this will configure the appropriate dependencies.
 You may need to access `Makefile` and `modify PYTHON ?= python` into `PYTHON ?= python3`